REGISTRATION REQUIREMENTS AND PROCEDURES

 Q: How do I know if I am registered to vote?

-A: You are registered if your name appears in the Certified List of Overseas Voters (CLOV) in Germany.
+A: You are registered if your name appears in the Certified List of Overseas Voters (CLOV) for Germany, which may be found on COMELEC’s website.
+You may also call the Philippine Embassy in Berlin to check if your name is on the list.

 Q: I was able to vote many years ago.
 How come my name is not in the CLOV?

 A: If you failed to vote in the last two (2) elections, your voter’s records will be deactivated and your name removed from the CLOV.
-You may apply to reactivate your records when the next registration period opens.
+For the 2022 National Elections, you may apply to reactivate your records until the end of registration period in 30 September 2021.

 Q: When is the period for Overseas Voting?